Property losses from Colorado flood projected at about $2 billion

 She said the recent flooding in Colorado ranks as the state's most destructive natural disaster on record in terms of its geographic scope and severity of property damage.

-The stage was set by heavy, unrelenting rains that drenched a 130-mile (210 km) stretch of the eastern slopes of the Colorado Rockies for a solid week, starting last Monday night.
+The stage was set by heavy, unrelenting rains that drenched a 130-mile stretch of the eastern slopes of the Colorado Rockies for a solid week, starting last Monday night.

 The flooding then progressed downstream and spread onto the prairie along the basin of the South Platte River, submerging large tracts of farmland and pastures, as well as oil and gas production well sites that dot the region.